-This project also involves analysing specific additional issues that may have a particular impact on groups with criminal records – such as those associated with youth, gender and ethnicity.
+This project also involved analysing specific additional issues that may have a particular impact on groups with criminal records – such as those associated with youth, gender and ethnicity.

-We bring new evidence for structural and practical change to policymakers, helping them be better informed and equipped to develop more effective policies and services.
+We brought new evidence for structural and practical change to policymakers, helping them be better informed and equipped to develop more effective policies and services.

 Links to reports